legendofmountainsea/LegendOfMountainSea/README.md

 [A LOMS game BBS Community using Chinese](https://zh-eu.com/category/34)

 ## License
-The license is GPLv2 but with an additional patent grant
+This game is under GPLv2 but with an [additional license](https://github.com/SkyHarp/LegendOfMountainSea/blob/master/ADDTIONAL-LICENSE)